-Due to the high signal to noise of HFI data, the sky signal subtraction is a critical part of the deglitching procedure.
-Errors in the sky signal estimation could easily induce spurious detections of glitches and errors in the template subtraction which would then correlate to the signal.
-This could bias the sky signal estimation for two main reasons; first by flagging as bad data slightly more on average when the sky signal is higher (or lower); second, by subtracting slightly more glitch templates signals when the fluctuations of the sky signal is of a given sign.
+Due to the high signal-to-noise ratio of HFI data, the sky signal subtraction is a critical part of the deglitching procedure.
+Errors in the sky signal estimation could easily induce spurious detection of glitches and errors in the template subtraction, which would then correlate with the signal.
+This could bias the sky signal estimation for two main reasons: first by flagging data as bad slightly more often on average when the sky signal is higher (or lower); and second, by subtracting slightly more glitch template signals when the fluctuations of the sky signal are of a given sign.

-We have verified the absence of bias of the signal with the help of simulations.
-Indeed, we have computed signal rings by projecting pure signal timestreams used for simulations in one side, that we write ${r_0}_i(p)$, where $p$ is the ring pixel and $i$ is the ring number, and in another side we have projected the simulated observed data from which we have subtracted estimated glitches templates after applying the deglitching procedure as performed for real data, and also after rejecting data detected as contaminated (flagging).
-We write this last quantity ${\hat r}_i(p)$ for data ring $i$.
+We have verified the absence of bias in the signal with the help of simulations.
+Specifically, we have computed signal rings by projecting pure signal time streams used for simulations, which we write as ${r_0}_i(p)$, where $p$ is the ring pixel and $i$ is the ring number.
+We have also projected the simulated observed data from which we have subtracted estimated glitch templates, after applying the deglitching procedure used for real data and rejecting flagged data.
+We write this last quantity as ${\hat r}_i(p)$ for data ring $i$.
 We then computed the average binned power spectrum of ${r_0}_i(p)$ as: